 In 1984, Rebbie released her Columbia Records debut album, Centipede, a riveting bouquet of well-adorned tracks with the self-titled single “Centipede.”
 This lyrical gem was meant to convey an outlet of expression through song and dance.
 “Centipede” not only rocketed to #4 on the competitive R&B charts, but reverberations from its undulating(!) base-line can still be felt today.

-In 1986, with her brother Tito and co-producer David Conley, she released Reaction, featuring Robin Zander of Cheap Trick and Isaac Hayes.
+In 1986, with her brother Tito and co-producer David Conley, she released Reaction, featuring Robin Zander of Cheap Trick and Isaac Hayes of Hot Buttered Soul and Shaft fame.
 This disc includes a rainbow of mid-tempo ballads and saucy dance tunes.

 Rebbie, lovely as the classic cover-girl, presented Motown standout Stevie Wonder with a trophy at the prestigious 1986 American Music Awards.